-At the Prime Women Living Well event in Fort Worth, I gave a 12-minute talk on body and facial rejuvenation options.
+In 2020, I gave a 12-minute talk on body and facial rejuvenation options at the Prime Women Living Well event in Fort Worth.
 As a plastic surgeon, I do love the operating room.
 But it’s not right for everyone, and I know that.
 So when you come to my office, my first question is, “What are your concerns?
 What do you want to see look different?”
-Starting with your concerns, you can find a personal option to make you look younger, whether that’s just skincare, something non-invasive or a surgical procedure.
+Starting with your concerns, you can find a personal option to make you look younger, whether that’s just skincare, something non-invasive, or a surgical procedure.

 Skincare for Facial Rejuvenation

 Just having the right skincare can make a difference in fine lines and wrinkles, giving you a more youthful appearance.
-It doesn’t have to be medical-grade skincare but that does often work better.
+It doesn’t have to be medical-grade skincare, but that does often work better.
 In my office, we have EMd skincare, which I also use.
-I like medical-grade products because they don’t just smell good or feel good, they also are doing something for your skin.
+I like medical-grade products because they don’t just smell or feel good; they also do something for your skin.
 Whether you use medical grade or not, there are some essentials everyone should be using on their skin.
 Not only should you be using a cleanser, but you have to use retinol and sunscreen.
-And the good news is skincare only takes seconds a day, but can make a big difference.
+And the good news is skincare only takes seconds a day but can make a big difference.

 Liquid Facelift or Sculptra

-Sculptra® has a similar effect to a filler over time, but it is effectively planting collagen seeds.
-When you leave the office you will look like you had a filler treatment, but wake up the next day with the effects gone.
-That’s because the fluid has been absorbed and it is basically a look into the future.
+Sculptra® has a similar effect to a filler over time, but it effectively plants collagen seeds.
+When you leave the office, you will look like you had a filler treatment but wake up the next day with the effects gone.
+That’s because the fluid has been absorbed, and it is basically a look into the future.
 The material injected into the skin is actually a particle that builds collagen, which you lose as you age.
-It is injected with some fluid (which is what causes the full look right after), and anesthesia.
+It is injected with some fluid (which is what causes the full look right after) and anesthesia.
 Generally, this facial rejuvenation procedure is a series of injections, once a month for 3 or 4 months.

 This is a very popular option.
 It can be anything from filtered light, like BroadBand Light®, which treats sun spots or brown spots to make skin look brighter.
-Fractional resurfacing targets fine lines and wrinkles.
-It is like the SkinPen® but more aggressive.
+Fractional resurfacing targets fine lines and wrinkles, and it is like the SkinPen® but more aggressive.
 These are both non-surgical procedures.
-There is also ablative laser resurfacing, which is done in the operating room, and helps deep lines and wrinkles.
+There is also ablative laser resurfacing, which is done in the operating room and helps deep lines and wrinkles.

 At the end of the day, the story is there is something for everyone.
 And knowledge is power.
-This just barely scratched the surface on what we can do with different options.
-Focus on what your main concern is and then do research to find the best option for your body and facial rejuvenation.
+This just barely scratched the surface of what we can do with different options.
+Focus on what your main concern is, and then do research to find the best choice for your body and facial rejuvenation.